nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-6.md

 ## Advice and warnings

 - If your Bean Starter or your last Cauliflower was eaten by a Crow then you will not be able to complete the Spring Crops Bundle on Spring 15.
-- When playing a female character, it's likely that you will receive two letters from [Dad](https://stardewvalleywiki.com/Mom_and_Dad) tomorrow.
-Each letter contains 500g as a reward for earning 5,000g and 15,000g in total, respectively.
-If you are diligent about tracking how much you've earned and you will reach one or both thresholds by tomorrow, you can reduce the spreadsheet's G target by the appropriate amount at day's end.
-- When playing a male character, it's likely that you will receive a letter from [Mom](https://stardewvalleywiki.com/Mom_and_Dad) tomorrow.
-The letter contains 500g as a reward for earning 15,000g in total.
-If you are diligent about tracking how much you've earned and you will reach the threshold by tomorrow, you can reduce the spreadsheet's G target by 500g at day's end.

 ## Instructions